JohnMurga/atom-workaronds/README.md

 # John's Atom Workarounds

 I love Atom, but could not live with the issues while working on my code.
-So I created this plugin to solve most of the issues I have in one place.
+I created this plugin to solve most of the issues I have in one place.

-Most things get fixed, so now it just does the following :
+Most get fixed, so now it does the following :

 + Bundle my favorite fonts for whatever environment I use Atom in.
 + Fix intermittent issues with font alignment.